-The Rush 5 has been designed with 3 risers per side.
-The A risers are covered with coloured webbing for easy identification and split into two - the smaller riser, holding only the outermost A line, is for an easier application of big ears.
+The Delta 3 has been designed with 3 risers per side.
+The A riser is covered with coloured webbing, to allow for easy identification.

+The A risers are split into two, the smaller riser - holding only the outermost A line - is the 'Baby A' and has been designed this way to make applying big ears simple.